Release Notes

 Wiring Limit Entry Improvements to Speed Data Entry

-- When clicking into an empty address row, the "unassigned_" text auto clears
+- When clicking into an empty address row, the "unassigned_" text auto clears.

 - After keying in an entry, clicking enter will save the values and set focus to the next address row.